CloudLabs-Samples/EduLabs/AWS/F5/Getting-started.md

 # 04: Configuring F5 Advanced Web Application firewall

-  In this task, you will configure the F5 Advanced Web Application firewall hosted on Azure to publish IIS-based websites.
+  In this task, you will configure the F5 Advanced Web Application firewall hosted on AWS to publish IIS-based websites.

-## Task 1: Access the Webserver

 1. Open a new tab in the browser and attempt to access the web server via HTTP to the same IP address as the F5
    ```